What is the coronavirus? What is COVID-19?

 While the schools are closing, ITS is open and operating with usual hours.
 Therapy rooms are being disinfected before and after each session, in addition to waiting rooms and door handles being disinfected regularly.
 Hand sanitizer is available at the check-in window for both client and staff use.
 We ask that if you or any of your family members are displaying symptoms to please cancel and reschedule your appointment for your safety, as well as the safety of our staff and other clients.

-Although it is not currently available, ITS is looking into tele-health options.
+Although it is not currently available, ITS is looking into tele-health options (REVISED 3/30/2020, Telehealth is now available, ask your provider how to get set up!).

 What can you do to stay healthy?